mapr-demos/maprdb-ojai-rest-sample/README.md

 * Java SDK 7 or newer
 * Maven 3
-* MapR-DB JSON Developer Preview VM
+* MapR 5.1 Sandbox or Cluster

 In your MapR-DB environment, using a terminal, create the following folder, and change the permissions: